mlab817/faqs/src/solar-powered-fertigation-project/what-is-the-total-project-cost-of-the-spfs-project.md

 ---
  title: What is the total project cost of the SPFS project?

-tags: ["total","project","cost","spfs","project"]

  ---

-### Solar-Powered Fertigation Project
+## Solar-Powered Fertigation Project

-## What is the total project cost of the SPFS project?
+# What is the total project cost of the SPFS project?

  - For 3 years, the SPFS project cost is PhP 15.755 Billion;